replicatedhq/kots/CONTRIBUTING.md

 # Contributing to Kots

-This is intended te be the guide describing how to contribute to Kots and how to set up a dev environment.
+This is intended to be the guide describing how to contribute to Kots and how to set up a dev environment.